Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Lions stats and trends

-- Detroit is 3-0 against the spread and 2-1 overall in games when it puts up more than 20.5 points.
+- When Detroit scores more than 20.5 points, it is 3-0 against the spread and 2-1 overall.

-- Detroit is 2-0 against the spread and 0-2 overall when the team piles up more than 385.5 yards.
+- When Detroit amasses more than 385.5 yards, the team is 2-0 against the spread and 0-2 overall.

-- The Lions have turned the ball over six more times (20 total) than the Seahawks have forced a turnover (14) this season.

 Home and road insights

-- The Seahawks are winless ATS (0-1) as 7-point favorites or greater at home.
+- At home, as 7-point favorites or greater, the Seahawks are winless ATS (0-1).

-- Seattle has gone over the total in three of seven home games this season.
+- Seattle has gone over the total in three of seven games at home this season.

 - Detroit has gone over the total twice in eight away games this year.